harishanand95/jsrt-parser/README.md

 - [ ]  Separate out test dataset from train and validation set.
 - [ ]  (Optional) Implement a method to get a zoomed portion of the image given the coordinates to zoom and image size.
 Required for attention based models.
-- [x]  Implement a method to obtain cropped image at a given location of any size from the image.
+- [x]  Implement a method to obtain the cropped image at a given location of any size from the image.

           jsrtdata = Jsrt().load_images("./All247images/")
           nodule_images = jsrtdata.get_images(num_of_images=1, has_nodule=True)